sathwick-p/gprxy/docs/go.doc.md

 So the pooling that `pgxpool` provides is basically a client-side pooling.

-And since we are using goroutines here, I need to create a global connection pooling strategy so that each goroutine does not end up creating its own pool.
-I need to maintain the pool for the whole RDS instance.
+Since I'm using goroutines, I want a single shared pool per DB for the whole process so each goroutine doesn't spin up its own.
+One pool per DB, reused everywhere.

-To do that, firstly we need to pass some config to the pool like max connections it can open, etc., and we have passed this config right now:
+First, set some sane pool config (max conns, timeouts, etc.).
+Right now I'm using:

 ```go
 const defaultMaxConns = int32(7)